YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The READ commands adjust $X and $Y, based on the length of the input read.

 In UTF-8 mode, the READ command uses the character set value specified on the device OPEN as the character encoding of the input device.
 If character set "M" or "UTF-8" is specified, the data is read with no transformation.
 If character set is "UTF-16", "UTF-16LE", or "UTF-16BE", the data is read with the specified encoding and transformed to UTF-8.
 If the READ command encounters an illegal character or a character outside the selected representation, it produces a run-time error.
-The READ command recognizes all Unicode(TM) line terminators for non-FIXED devices.
+The READ command recognizes all Unicode® line terminators for non-FIXED devices.
 See Line `Terminators <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#line-terminators>`_ section for more details.
 In M mode, characters and bytes have a one-to-one relationship and therefore READ can be used to read bit-streams of non-character data.

 ~~~~~~~~~~~~~~~
 READ * Command